sumnerevans/sumnerevans.com/content/posts/programming/2021-advent-of-code/index.md

 <summary><h3>Part 2</h3></summary>

 Part 2 required an additional two layers to be added to each of the columns.
-The logic for computing neighbors became significantly more complicated (and much more ugly), but it was relatively straightforward.
+The logic for computing neighbours became significantly more complicated (and much more ugly), but it was relatively straightforward.
 The biggest thing that I screwed up was that my modifications to my distance map were incorrect, so my cost was off by a factor of 1000 or so.
 I ended up creating the expanded